damien-carcel/ttrss-ansible/README.md

 ## Prerequisites

-Those playbooks and roles are to be used only with Debian 9 (Stretch).
+Those playbooks and roles are to be used only with Debian 10 (buster).

 One must ensure the following packages are installed on the remote machine, or Ansible will not work:
 - apt-utils